|Lecturer:||Prof. Christina Felfe de Ormeño, PhD|

 The lecture will cover the following topics:

-Participants should be acquainted with the core theoretical models of public economics and dominate the basic empirical methods used nowadays for policy evaluation.
+Participants should be acquainted with the core models of modern labor economics and dominate the basic methods of modern empirical economic analysis.

 Structure and content

 Empirical methods are the core of public policy making.
 Writing an empirical paper requires creativity, but also strong econometric skills.
 The aim of the course is to familiarize students how to structure the different steps required to write an empirical paper and provide them with the essential skills to conduct their own empirical study.
-At the end of the course, students should be able to formulate a clear research question, identify the contribution to the existing literature and structure the necessary steps to answer the research question empirically.
-This can be the first step towards an empirical bachelor thesis in public economics.
+At the end of the semester, students should be able to formulate a clear research question, identify the contribution to the existing literature and structure the necessary steps to answer the research question empirically.
+The result of the seminar serve as a basis for an empirical bachelor thesis in labor/public economics.

 Participants should acquire the skills to set up an empirical study to analyze a public policy question.